 Alexander Garza, MD, MPH

-Associate Dean for Public Health Practice, Associate Professor Epidemiology; Chair, Department of Environmental & Occupational Health
+Assistant to the Dean for Strategic Initiatives, Associate Professor Epidemiology; Chair, Department of Environmental & Occupational Health

 Research Interests: Health and Security; Public Health Preparedness; Emergency Medicine; Emergency Medical Services; International Health/Health Diplomacy; Quality Improvement and Measurement; Information/Data Visual display

 Education History: Postgraduate Residency in Emergency Medicine, Truman Medical Center

 Alexander Garza, MD, MPH serves as Assistant to the Dean for Strategic Initiatives, as well as Chair and Professor in Environmental & Occupational Health at the Saint Louis University College of Public Health and Social Justice.

 Dr. Garza comes to SLU after service in the Federal Government.
 In August of 2009, Dr. Garza was appointed by President Obama and confirmed by the US Senate as the Assistant Secretary for Health Affairs and Chief Medical Officer for the U.S. Department of Homeland Security where he served until April of 2013.
 Dr. Garza led the health and security efforts for DHS which included the health aspects of terrorism and natural disasters.